 The digestive tract is home to trillions of microorganisms, collectively known as the microbiome.
 Some of these are good for us, some are harmful and some are neutral.
 Disruptions to the good bacteria in the gut can compromise our health.
 The resulting imbalance of good and bad bacteria is known as ‘dysbiosis’ and can result in poor digestion, lowered natural immunity and a large variety of conditions, read more about this here: Gut Health - All You Need To Know

-Well, research confidently supports the fact that probiotics do support digestive health by producing specific enzymes needed in the digestion of food and aiding the breakdown of foods substances.
+Well, research confidently supports the fact that probiotics do support digestive health by producing specific enzymes1 needed in the digestion of food and aiding the breakdown of foods substances.

 It is important to point out that there are many different types of probiotics, called strains, and each one has its own special function.
-Research shows that different probiotic strains have different benefits and can help support different areas of health, read more about this here: Are all probiotics the same?
+Research shows that different probiotic strains have different benefits and can help support different areas of health.
+Read more about this here: Are all probiotics the same?

 GENUS: A genus is a biological classification of living organisms.
 The term comes from the Latin genus meaning group.
 A genus contains one or more species.
 Examples of common probiotic genera include Bifidobacterium and Lactobacillus.